How Do I Register a Trademark?How Do I Register a Trademark?

 For services: the mark must be used or displayed in the sale or advertising of the services, and the services must be rendered in commerce.

 Also, certain countries recognize a United States registration as a basis for filing an application to register a mark in those countries under international treaties.
-See TMEP Chapter 1000 for further information.
-The laws of each country regarding registration must be consulted.
+See the USPTO’s Trademark Manual of Examining Procedure (TMEP) Chapter 1000 for further information and consult the trademark law of each relevant country.